Rail transport in South Africa: History

-In the north, in the independent South African Republic, railway construction was done by the Netherlands-South African Railway Company (NZASM), which constructed two major lines: one from Pretoria to Lourenço Marques in Portuguese East Africa Colony, and a shorter line connecting Pretoria to Johannesburg.
+In the north, in the independent South African Republic, the Netherlands-South African Railway Company (NZASM) constructed railways: one from Pretoria to Lourenço Marques in Portuguese East Africa Colony and a shorter line connecting Pretoria to Johannesburg.

 Later railway development was driven by Cecil Rhodes, whose original intention was for a railway extending across Africa as a great Cape-Cairo railway linking all the British territories of Africa.
-However, Rhodes was as much a capitalist in his motivation as a visionary, and when little gold was found in Mashonaland in Southern Rhodesia, he accepted that the scheme to reach Lake Tanganyika had no economic justification.
-Railways built by private companies without government subsidies need enough of the type of traffic that can pay high freight rates to recover their construction costs.
+However, Rhodes was as much a capitalist in his motivation as a visionary.
+When little gold was found in Mashonaland in Southern Rhodesia, he accepted that the scheme to reach Lake Tanganyika had no economic justification.
+Railways built by private companies without government subsidies need enough traffic to pay high freight rates and recover construction costs.
 The agricultural products that fuelled much of Rhodesia's early economic growth could not provide this traffic; large quantities of minerals could.
-Most early railways in Africa were built by the British government rather than by Companies.
-The need to raise capital and produce dividends prevented most Companies from undertaking such infrastructure investments.
-However, in the early period of railway construction, BSAC obtained finance from South African companies including Consolidated Gold Fields and De Beers in which Rhodes was a dominant force.
-BSAC also benefited from the personal fortunes of Rhodes before his death.
-The railway that had stopped at Mafeking was extended to Bulawayo by October 1897.
+Most early railways in Africa were built by the British government rather than by Companies—the need to raise capital and produce dividends prevented most Companies from undertaking such infrastructure investments.
+However, in the early period of railway construction, BSAC obtained finance from South African companies, including Consolidated Gold Fields and De Beers, in which Rhodes was a dominant force.
+BSAC also benefited from Rhodes's fortunes before his death.
+The railway stopped at Mafeking was extended to Bulawayo by October 1897.
 The first train arrived in Victoria Falls on the Zambesi in 1904, driven by two women.

 A national "link-up" was established in 1898, creating a national transport network.
 This national network was largely completed by 1910.
 Though railway lines were also being extended outside of South Africa, as far north as Northern Rhodesia (present-day Zambia), the vision of Cecil John Rhodes, to have a rail system that would run from the "Cape to Cairo", would never materialise.

 Upon the merger of four provinces to establish the modern state of South Africa in 1910, the railway lines across the country were also merged.
 South African Railways and Harbours (SAR & H) was the government agency responsible for, amongst other things, the country's rail system.

-Electrification of the railways began in the 1920s with the building of the Colenso Power Station for the Glencoe to Pietermaritzburg route and the introduction of the South African Class 1E.
+Electrification of the railways began in the 1920s with the building of the Colenso Power Station for the Glencoe to Pietermaritzburg route, and the introduction of the South African Class 1E.

 During the 1980s, the transport industry was reorganised.
 Instead of being a direct government agency, it was modelled along business lines into a government-owned corporation called Transnet.
 Transnet Freight Rail (until recently known as Spoornet) is the division of Transnet that runs the rail system.
-Though there are no plans to end government-ownership of the national rail network, some small portions of the rail system have recently been privatised.
+Though there are no plans to end government ownership of the national rail network, some small portions of the rail system have recently been privatised.

-During the COVID-19 pandemic in South Africa the rail system suffered looting.
+During the COVID-19 pandemic in South Africa, the rail system suffered looting.
+Lack of proper maintenance has also impaired the functioning of the railway system.